 Category 2: Corporate Name

+An Incorporated Company can register a domain name to reflect their corporate name.
 A Company can register multiple different domain names in this category.
 Only a company can register a domain name in this category.

 Requirements: